-At seminars, police or others, I have seen a lot of "force-on-force" work-outs in the last 20-plus years, as that is about the time the term appeared.
+At seminars, police or others, I have seen a lot of “force-on-force” work-outs.
+This nickname became popular in the later 1990s.
 The majority of these have been with rubber guns.
-When it comes time to draw these rubber guns or when fighting over, or with, these rubber guns, and one person gets free of the other enough to successfully point and use the pistol at the other, these folks just freeze and look at each other.
-(Once in a while someone yells “bang!”)
+When it comes time to draw these rubber guns under stress, or when just fighting over them, and when one person gets free of the other enough to successfully pull, point and theoretically shot the pistol at the partner/bad-guy, these folks just freeze and look at each other.
+Once in a while someone yells “bang!”
 But they freeze.
-They act like the scenario is over, like the trigger pulling part and the wounding or killing part is over.
-It’s next – it is vital and important, but not practiced or done.
-I mean if the other guy is shot and wounded, or if receives a mortal shot, he can still shoot back.
-The fight is not over with the mere pointing of a rubber gun, or the rare shouting of the word “bang.”
+They act like the scenario is over, like the trigger pulling part and the wounding or killing part is automatically over.

 “You like those rubber guns, huh?”

 “Hey, what would you think about wooden guns?”

 “Yeah, using wooden guns shaped like your guns, or shaped like your rubber guns?”

 “Now, what if I told you…what if I told you these wooden guns could shoot something?
 A safe something?
 Wouldn’t that be cool?
 You could do all the stuff you are already doing, and – you could actually pull the trigger shoot something and see if you could successfully, actually shoot the gun, hit your enemy while fighting, standing or on the ground.
 And multiple shots like a semi-auto.
 You wouldn’t have to stop when you pointed the gun.
 You could actually exercise pulling the trigger and aiming under stress, explore the next events.
 Anytime.
 Anyplace.”

 “I guess that would be smart.
 But we do that with Simunitions.”

 “Sometimes more years than that.
 Some people never do it. ”